History

 1994

 A small group of community activists, journalists and dreamers met in an Oakland café to discuss how to counter the new proliferation of “hate radio” – a genre brought to new lows by Rush Limbaugh and company.
 The National Radio Project and its flagship radio series grew out of those discussions.
-An experiment of 13 weekly programs titled Making Contact began.
+An experimental series of 13 weekly programs titled Making Contact began.

 1995